-Use the Stroke commands to zoom.
-Hold down and CTRL+SHIFT keys (Windows) or the # key (Macintosh) or Stroke zoom, drag from the upper left to the lower right across the side view to zoom in.
+Tip: Use the Stroke commands to zoom.
+Hold down CTRL+SHIFT keys (Windows) or the z key (Macintosh) and Stroke zoom, drag from the upper left to the lower right across the side view to zoom in.
 Alternatively select the Zoom In tool and drag a fence around the side view.
+Also it is possible to scroll backward the mouse scroll wheel to enlarge the view.

-If zooming takes you places you didn't want to go, choose Arrange>Zoom All and all geometry appears, filling the window.
+Tech Note: If zooming takes you places you didn't want to go, choose Arrange>Zoom All or double click the mouse scroll wheel and all geometry appears, filling the window.